namijith/gcp-gke-workshop/content/2_devops_cloud/_index.md

 **Software Supply Chain Attacks** : A technique in which an adversary slips malicious code or even a malicious component into a trusted piece of software or hardware.

-Federal executive order to all software used by goverment to have SBOM in order to subsidize software suplly chain attacks like Solarwinds.
+Federal executive order to all open source software operator, developer to have SBOM in order to subsidize software suplly chain attacks like Solarwinds.

 **SBOM** : Software Bill of Materials is a list of the “ingredients” that make up a piece of software, including libraries and modules — whether they are open source or proprietary, or free or paid — as well as information about the development tools, and CI (continuous integration) environmental variables used during the build process.